Staudte family murders: Investigation

-An anonymous tip, later revealed to be from the Staudte family's local church pastor, alerted police to the deaths of Mark and Shaun Staudte possibly being connected with Sarah's acute symptoms.
-Multiple people who knew the Staudtes had observed that Diane was not expressing any grief for the loss of Mark and Shaun; instead, Diane frequented the social media platform Facebook and appeared aloof about the deaths.
-Family relative Michael Staudte revealed that there had not been any formal services to commemorate Shaun, and that he had only been informed of Shaun's passing after another relative had discovered it.
+An anonymous tip, later revealed to be from the Staudtes' church pastor, alerted police that the deaths of Mark and Shaun Staudte were possibly connected to Sarah's acute symptoms.
+Multiple people who knew the Staudtes had observed that Diane did not express grief for the loss of Mark and Shaun; instead, she frequented Facebook and appeared aloof about the deaths.
+Family relative Michael Staudte revealed that there were no formal services to commemorate Shaun held and that he was only informed of Shaun's passing after another relative discovered it.
 Robert "Rob" Mancuso of Messing With Destiny recalled that Diane was behaving "like she was hosting a party!
 There was no sadness.
 I thought it was just her way of grieving."

-When police investigated the case, Diane had been planning a future vacation to Florida and was still residing with Rachel in the house where Shaun had died and Sarah had fallen ill.
+When police investigated the case, Diane planned a vacation to Florida and was still residing with Rachel in the house where Shaun died and Sarah fell ill.
 Diane revealed that she and Rachel had poisoned their family members with antifreeze.
-They had sneaked the substance into sports drinks that Mark regularly consumed, as well as into Shaun's favorite soda pop, and had specifically bought it online so as to ensure that there was no noticeable taste to it when hidden.
-Unlike most antifreeze sold commercially for the general public, the antifreeze purchased by Diane and Rachel lacked an added bittering agent that would have left a foul taste to anything poisoned by it.
-A note was discovered in Rachel's purse, on which Rachel had written a bizarre poem that read, "Only the quiet ones will be left, my mother, my little sister and me."
-A hidden diary kept by Rachel revealed that Rachel herself had been involved directly with the murders, and that she had been aware of Mark's impending poisoning at least two months beforehand.
+They added the antifreeze to sports drinks that Mark regularly consumed, as well as Shaun's favorite soda pop, and specifically bought it online to ensure there was no noticeable taste to it.
+Unlike most antifreeze sold to the public, this antifreeze lacked an oft-added bittering agent that would have left a foul taste.
+Rachel had written a bizarre poem on a note later discovered in her purse, which read, "Only the quiet ones will be left, my mother, my little sister and me."
+Rachel's hidden diary revealed that she was involved directly in the murders and was aware of Mark's impending poisoning at least two months beforehand.
 Rachel and Diane also admitted that the remaining daughter, the youngest, was to be poisoned after Sarah's death because of the burden of her learning disabilities.
 Rachel Staudte pleaded guilty in May 2015 to two counts of second-degree murder and one count of first-degree assault.
 Her mother, Diane Staudte, pleaded guilty to two counts of murder in January 2016 and was sentenced to life in prison without the possibility of parole.
-Both Rachel and Diane have since appealed to vacate their pleas, with Rachel arguing, "when lawyers were appointed, my fear of men was not accommodated, leading to miscommunication, coercion (and) mental duress.
+Both Rachel and Diane appealed to vacate their pleas, with Rachel arguing, "when lawyers were appointed, my fear of men was not accommodated, leading to miscommunication, coercion (and) mental duress.
 Being in an interview room alone with a male detective was like being flayed alive."